OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateNewWellPaths.md

 - **Start Type** - Specify well to start either at surface or at first target point.
 - **UTM Reference Point** - Reference point.
 Defaults to the first target point clicked.
 - **Air Gap** - Specify Air Gap, i.e. distance from Rotary Kelling Bushing to sea surface.
 Applies to well path export only.
+- **MD at First Target** - Defines the measured depth at the first defined well target.
+- **Generate Target at Sea Level** - Automatically create a target at sea level based on a reasonable well path from reservoir to sea level
 - **Well Targets:** List of targets.
 Will have pink background when in picking state.
   - **Point** - Target position relative to reference point.
   - **DL in** - Dog leg inwards [degrees/30m].